Skip to Content

 Snack Bars

-What to look for: Avoid protein, nutrition, and snack bars with chocolate, peanut butter, caramel, fillings, and coatings as these typically contain palm oil.
+What to look for: In addition to Palm Oil and Palm Kernel Oil, Glycerin, Glycerine and Tocopherols are common in snack bars.
+They are typically made with palm oil in these types of products.
+Avoid protein, nutrition, and snack bars with chocolate, peanut butter, caramel, fillings, and coatings as these almost always contain palm oil.

 Most chewy bars use palm oil.
 Some crunchy snack bars do not, especially if they are fruit-flavored.
 Look for nutritional type bars which use figs or dates to bind their ingredients instead of palm oil ingredients.